-Entering new inventory to your system or making mass adjustments don’t need to be a tedious, manual process.
+Entering new inventory into your system or making mass adjustments doesn’t need to be a tedious, manual process.
 Use Conversion Spreadsheets to import hundreds of items all at once.
 You can use spreadsheets continually to update promotional prices, change descriptions, assign collections, and more.
-Inventory management should be an on-going process that you can easily manage.
+Inventory management should be an ongoing process that you can easily manage.

 Receiving inventory is all about speed and precision.
 Record merchandise as soon as it arrives on the dock.
 Check to make sure there are no damages from previous shipping and handling before you accept the merchandise to avoid having to mark down damaged items later.
 Be aware of expected deliveries each day to have your warehouse properly staffed.
 If items are delayed, research any issues to ensure successful receipt as soon as possible.

 Make sure that the customer receives what they ordered when picking your merchandise and putting it on the truck for delivery.
 The software can help you determine the fastest path through your warehouse to locate the merchandise.
 This will save you time, electricity, and gas.
 Determine the most efficient routes around your warehouse to avoid multiple passes.
 For multi-carton items, place all the boxes for that item in the same location to reduce having to hunt down any missing boxes.

 Transfers & Movement Tracking

 Every time you move a piece of inventory, whether it is a transfer between stores or warehouses or a movement within your same warehouse, make sure you record the movement.
 This avoids confusion and helps you find what you are looking for.